Five Ways to Make a Small House Look Larger

 2) Make the ceilings high

-My previous house had nine-foot ceilings, which created a more spacious feeling than the eight-foot ceilings on my current property’s main house that I rent out.
+My previous house had nine-foot ceilings, which created a more spacious feeling than the eight-foot ceilings on my current property’s main house.
 But the smaller the house or apartment, the higher your ceilings need to be.
 When I was designing my ADU with the architect, we settled on 14-foot ceilings.
 Part of me thought that 14-foot ceilings on a 19’ x 30’ structure might look out of proportion.
 But the pitched ceiling with a 39-foot beam across the room is the most significant design element in making the space feel larger.

 In my bedroom/office I have only eight-foot ceilings because I needed to make the upper section a storage attic with a pull-down ladder.
 Some ADUs and smaller homes have a second-story loft over the kitchen area and an open living room with high ceilings.
 Work with your architect to incorporate tall ceilings into your design.

 If your existing house has low ceilings, you probably can’t raise the roof, but there are some changes you can make to create a sense of a higher ceiling.

 Hang your drapes high — preferably a couple of inches below the ceiling.

 Attach a large vertical piece of art or object d'art on the wall or group a set of photos more vertically than horizontally.

 Apply a fresh coat of white ceiling paint.

 Use lower profile furniture.

 3) Create rooms with dual functions